engerlab/HNC_Reports_Agents/README.md

 ### Prompts
 - Each JSON file contains a "prompts" key with a list of different prompts tailored to the respective report type.
 - {context} is a placeholder that will be replaced with the actual report text during processing.

+Note:
+- ollama run llama3.3 ongoing... if not finished downaloading in the linux terminal, just run this command again, it will continue downloading from where it stopped.